blcxtranslations/blcx/_translated/chapter-0037.md

 No wonder it attracted so many cultivators.

 Lin Xuan pushed to the front and after taking a look at the seals placed in the stall, was greatly disappointed.
-He never thought there would be high level seals for sale here, but there was not even a single mid grade seal.
+He never thought there would be high-level seals for sale here, but there was not even a single mid grade seal.

-The seals that were for sale were all low grade, and they were the most basic and lowest of the low grade techniques.
+The seals that were for sale were all low grade, and they were the most basic and lowest of the low-grade techniques.
 For example, the Hail technique, the blaze technique, the Quicksand technique, the Rock Fall technique, the Briers technique, etc. There was plenty of variety, but these kinds of techniques, even Spirit Gathering first layer cultivators could easily use, what was the point of purchasing them?

 Therefore, even though there were many cultivators around the stall, not a single one was will to purchase anything.
 Finally, after a long time, a voice, with a ridiculing tone asked: "Stall owner, what are the prices for your seals?"

 The youth flushed even more and lowered his head.
-Adopting an expression that worried the surrounding cultivators, he said: "One low grade Purified Essence pill for two seals."
+Adopting an expression that worried the surrounding cultivators, he said: "One low-grade Purified Essence pill for two seals."

 "Hmph!
-This kind of low grade technique can easily be executed, and you still want that much for it.
-Your want for pills have driven you insane."
+This kind of low-grade technique can easily be executed, and you still want that much for it.
+Your want for pills has driven you insane."

 The crowd also ridiculed him for a while, then slowly dispersed.
 The youth flushed some more, then sighing, he began to pack up his stall.
 He had already been here for two days, but he had not sold a single seal.

-It was not because low levelled seals were useless, for cultivators with low spirit power, they were a good choice for self defense.
+It was not because low levelled seals were useless, for cultivators with low spirit power, they were a good choice for self-defense.
 There were two reasons that caused them to be difficult to sell.

-Firstly, Foundation Building cultivators would definitely not purchase these, because this kinds of low levelled techniques were not worth their time, so they would naturally not waste spirit stones or pills on this kind of exchange.
+Firstly, Foundation Building cultivators would definitely not purchase these, because these kinds of low levelled techniques were not worth their time, so they would naturally not waste spirit stones or pills on this kind of exchange.
 Secondly, for Spirit Gathering cultivators, although they can execute these techniques, it would consume spiritual power and was slower to execute.
-So of course they would want seals.
+So of course, they would want seals.
 But the problem was, they were poor, so it was beyond their grasp, and they could only insult what they could not have[^2].

 That was to say, these kinds of low levelled seals, Foundation Building cultivators don't want them, and Spirit Gathering cultivators either can't afford them or did not think it was a good deal.
-And thus he was stuck in embarrassing situation where he could not please either side.
+And thus, he was stuck in an embarrassing situation where he could not please either side.

 This simple and honest youth was from the Seal Mountain.
 One can tell from the sect's name that the cultivators there would be adept at creating seals.